Most Popular Directors of Our Time

 David Lean (1908 – 1991)

-A good movie entertains, a great movie inspires, but a memorable movie touches the heart of the audiences.
+A good movie entertains, a great movie inspires, but a memorable movie touches the heart a nd soul of the audiences.
 Before there are blue screen and CGI, he made 3 of the most memorable films with big budget, a cast of thousands, and on locations of exotic vista.
-His movies employed good acting, careful character development, and elaborate production design to unveil a story of human struggles under adversity, unbreakable will for survival, and spirits in the pursuit of one’s ideal.
+His movies employed good acting, detailed character development, and elaborate production design to unveil a story of human struggles under adversity, unbreakable will for survival, and spirits in the pursuit of one’s ideal.
 All 3 films, Bridge on the River Kwai, Doctor Zhivago, and Lawrence of Arabia, were made before the 1970s.
 But, they have withstood the test of times and are still relevant and enjoyable to watch today.
-They offer no cheap thrill and one-time entertainment but are spirit uplifting and nourishment for the intellect.
-He had long passed away but his films will live on as long as mankind’s civilization giving testimony to the importance of movie as a medium of expression.
+They offer no cheap thrill and quick entertainment but are spirit uplifting and nourishment for the intellect.
+He had long passed away but his films will live on as long as mankind’s civilization giving testimony to the importance of movie as a medium of human expression at its best.